-Project Open Doors provides dedicated media coverage and support to the disability sector and change the way the disability community is reported in the media, and perceived by the community at large.
-The School has a commitment to develop and implement Work-integrated Learning (WIL) projects that not only provide significant learning opportunities but are of service to our communities.
+Project Open Doors provided dedicated media coverage and support to the disability sector and set out to change the way the disability community is reported in the media, and perceived by the community at large.
+I have a deep commitment to develop and implement work-integrated learning (WIL) projects that not only provide significant learning opportunities but are of service to our communities.

-Working in conjunction with our industry partners and special interest groups, the main goal of Project Open Doors is to provide responsible and informed media coverage that includes an active presence and voice for the disability community, that is guided and informed by the disability community.
+Working in conjunction with our industry partners and special interest groups, the main goal of Project Open Doors was to provide responsible and informed media coverage that included an active presence and voice for the disability community, that is guided and informed by the disability community.

-As journalism educators and scholars, it is also a priority for us to see our students exposed and educated on these issues to ensure improved media coverage now and into the future.
+As a journalism educator and scholar, it is a priority to ensure journalism students are exposed and educated on these issues to ensure improved media coverage now and into the future.

-The idea behind ‘Project Open Doors’ is to create a safe space in the public sphere to both openly and constructively discuss the issues faced by those living with disability, and provide stories and information.
+The idea behind ‘Project Open Doors’ was to create a safe space in the public sphere to both openly and constructively discuss the issues faced by those living with a disability, and provide stories and information.

 Ultimately the project seeks to facilitate active media engagement with future journalists and editors that will ensure a broader educative role in disseminating information to the community, our students, and through them, the broader community, about this important social issue.

-The project, while managed by researchers from the Journalism Program in the School of HLSS, seeks input and guidance from the community including relevant government departments and members of parliament, interest groups, legal advocates, and most importantly, people living with disability.
+Part of an action research project building theory through case studies, and developing the Event WIL model, it was important to seek input and guidance from the community including relevant government departments and members of parliament, interest groups, legal advocates, and most importantly, people living with disability.

 - An advocacy journalism model that casts the journalist as an advocate-journalist.
-Advocacy journalism, coupled with the genre of participant video, will work closely with individuals and representative organisations to facilitate social and legal change in the area of both public perception and response to disability.
+Advocacy journalism, coupled with the genre of participant video, worked closely with individuals and representative organisations to facilitate social and legal change in the area of both public perception and response to disability.

 - A wise practice in journalism education model of WIL for purpose or Purpose WIL

-An initiative of researchers from the Journalism Program in Griffith University School of Humanities Languages and Social Science (HLSS), the project builds on their original intensive advocacy journalism clinic, Project Safe Space and forms part of a research project investigating and developing ‘wise practice for work-integrated learning in journalism and media education.’
-Project Open Doors replicates the original pilot case study adopting Yin’s (1984) concept of replication logic, in an attempt to address any concerns of validity and reliability in experimental research design of case study research (Eisenhardt, 1989).
-The study of wise practice for WIL (work-integrated learning), in journalism education identifies three categories of wise practice (Engaged WIL, Event WIL, and Purpose WIL) with Project Open Doors a replication of the Purpose WIL model of wise practice.
+The Project Open Doors case study built on the original intensive advocacy journalism clinic, Project Safe Space and forme part of a research project investigating and developing an inclusive model of ‘wise practice for work-integrated learning in journalism and media education.’
+Project Open Doors replicates the original pilot case study adopting Yin’s (1984) concept of replication logic, in an attempt to address any concerns of validity and reliability in the experimental research design of case study research (Eisenhardt, 1989).
+The study of wise practice for WIL (work-integrated learning), in journalism education, identifies three categories of wise practice (Engaged WIL, Event WIL, and Purpose WIL) with Project Open Doors a replication of the Purpose WIL model of wise practice.